Approx. Time Difference

 - Confirm your flight schedule before your departure date (flights can be changed or canceled).

-- If you arrive early, you must find your own lodging until the program starts.
+- If you arrive early, you are responsible for making your own travel arrangements and accommodations until the official program start date.

 - First, read through the instructions provided in the UCEAP Pre-Departure Checklist.